ShogunPanda-archive/git-templates/README.md

     * `author`: Author of the project.
 Default is **Shogun**.
     * `authorEmail`: Author's email.
 Default is **shogun@cowtech.it**.
     * `githubUser`: GitHub username of the author.
 Default is **ShogunPanda**.
+    * `repository`: GitHub repository where download templates from.
+Default is `ShogunPanda/git-templates`.
     * `summary`: Short description of the project.
     * `description`: Long description of the project.
 Defaults to `summary`.
     * `url`: URL of the main page for the project.
 Defaults to `https://github.com/{{githubUser}}/{{name}}`.